 - Androgen receptor antagonist (including Cyprotone acetate, Spironolactone, Bicalutamide, Enzalutamide, Abiraterone acetate, RU 58841)

 - GnRH analogue such as Leuprorelin (Lupron, Eligard), Goserelin (Zoladex) or Triptorelin (Decapeptyl, Gonapeptyl)

 The support group was originally formed in 2003 on Yahoo Groups.
 As membership for the Yahoo group grew to 1000+ people over 3 years, it was decided that a newer, easier-to-use forum was needed to help categorize and track the wealth of information collected.
 In 2006, www.propeciahelp.com was created.
-The original Yahoo group is still available as a repository of past information, and can be referenced at any time by members who have access to it.
+The original Yahoo group is no longer available.
 In April 2010, propeciahelp.com was updated to include a content management system (website).
-As of May 2018, the site has been relaunched again with active community management, modern software and functionality.
+In May 2018, the site was relaunched with active community management, modern software and functionality.
 Read more about the 2018 relaunch.

 The site passed over 5000 registered users in 2019.
 In a major software development undertaking, a clinical survey and accompanying analytics system was added to the core functionality of the community platform in 2019, allowing us to clinically characterise our membership through 2000+ data points per patient.
 Additional technical implementations allow this data to be visualised in real time.
 To our knowledge, propeciahelp.com is the first patient organisation in the world to develop and implement such capabilities.

 To build on this work and achieve urgently needed awareness and understanding of PFS, the organising members launched PFSNetwork.org on Rare Disease Day 2021.
 This site provides an outreach-focused source of information, as well as patient video testimonies.